 Jesus declares a firm "no" to this.
 He tells the disciples that "it was not that this man sinned, or his parents."
 Rather, the man was born blind so that God's works could be openly shown (manifested) in him.

-The rest of the reading shows us how this happens.
+The rest of the passage shows us how this happens.
 Try as they may, the Pharisees and some hostile onlookers can't destroy the power of the miracle, and the healed man comes to worship Jesus Christ as Lord.

 No doubt his example encouraged some who were present that day to do the same.
 So through his blindness he came, and brought others, to faith in Jesus Christ as God.
 As Jesus said, his misfortune was the means by which God's works were manifested.